 Last summer I shared the news that Colony Music was forced out of business after 60 years in Times Square.
-The new owner of the Brill Building, Stonehenge Properties, had quintupled the rent--to an indefensible $5 million per month, according to the Post.
+The new owner of the Brill Building, Stonehenge Properties, had quintupled the rent--to $5 million, according to the Post.

 I went by Colony recently and found it papered in the landlord's advertising, "Retail space for lease," and "Prominent billboard signage opportunity."
 In their rendering, the landlord has the historic Brill Building choked by garish jumbo-trons.